The role of the apical oxygen in cuprate high-temperature superconductors

 Before examining whether the CTG could be the link between $\msc$ and $\dapi$, we first clarify its definition.
 The CTG corresponds to the energy required to transfer an electron from an O to a Cu atom.
-In \emph{undoped} cuprates, the CTG coincides with the spectral gap because (i) the highest occupied O-$p$ states belong to the low-energy ZR band, and (ii) the lowest unoccupied Cu-$d$ states form the upper Hubbard band~\cite{bacq-labreuil_towards_2025}.
+It is well defined in \emph{insulating} cuprates since it coincides with the spectral gap.
+Indeed, the highest occupied O-$p$ states belong to the low-energy ZR band, and the lowest unoccupied Cu-$d$ states form the upper Hubbard band~\cite{bacq-labreuil_towards_2025}.
 Upon hole-doping, strong electronic correlations are known to induce substantial spectral weight transfer of Cu-$d$ character to energies just above the Fermi level~\cite{meinders1993,bacq-labreuil_towards_2025}.
 A strict application of the above definition, therefore, implies that the CTG vanishes in hole-doped \emph{metallic} compounds.
-To address this issue, theoretical studies have introduced modified definitions of the CTG, such as the energy separation between the upper edge of the ZR singlet (above the Fermi level) and the upper Hubbard band~\cite{kowalski2021}, or the difference between the on-site energies of the Cu-$d_{x^2-y^2}$ and O-$p_{x/y}$ orbitals~\cite{weber2012}.
+To define in such a case an energy scale corresponding to the CTG, theoretical studies proposed to consider the energy separation between the upper edge of the ZR singlet (above the Fermi level) and the upper Hubbard band~\cite{kowalski2021}, or the difference between the on-site energies of the Cu-$d_{x^2-y^2}$ and O-$p_{x/y}$ orbitals~\cite{weber2012}.
 All of these definitions associate variations of the CTG in hole-doped compounds with changes in the electronic structure \emph{above} the Fermi level, which itself remains fixed.
-Crucially, none of these definitions corresponds to that employed in Ref.~\onlinecite{omahony_electron_2022}, where the proposed CTG variations are instead inferred from a redistribution of spectral weight \emph{below} the Fermi level based on an arbitrary threshold.
+Crucially, none of these definitions corresponds to that employed in Ref.~\onlinecite{omahony_electron_2022}, where the proposed CTG variations are instead inferred from a redistribution of spectral weight \emph{below} the Fermi level.